jp31415926/Sportacus/README.md

 12. Point your browser at web/app_dev.php.
 For production environment, configure your server to map the root of the webpage to web/app.php.

-12. Register an admin user on the webpage and then promote that user to admin:
+13. Register an admin user on the webpage and then promote that user to admin:
 ```
 # app/console fos:user:promote admin ROLE_ADMIN
 ```

 You should have a working copy by now.
-Point your browser to http://localhost/<path-to-code>/web/app_dev.php .
 Look at var/log/[dev|prod].log to get hints when you have issues.

 To push changes to the repo, fork the project, make your changes, then create a pull request.